 3 Steps for Systematically Growing Your Business

-Many owners are too busy acting as managers and ensuring client success to be able to pause, take a step back and assess their financial and operational health.
-Yes, they read some numbers, Many owners report that they either don’t know what to report on or don’t make it a priority to consistently review those numbers.
-But you need mastery of your numbers to spot trends, prevent poor decisions and grow.
+Many owners are too busy managing daily operations and fail to take a step back and assess their financial and operational health.
+Yes, they read some numbers, but many owners report that they either don’t know what to report or don’t prioritize reviewing those numbers consistently.
+Spotting trends and leveraging historical data can prevent poor decisions and growth.
 This is our motivation for creating three specific steps (programs) that help MSPs read their financials and spot growth opportunities.

 As you work to get your financial story under control, consider how each of these steps could impact your business.

 Everyone needs a coach; even Olympic athletes need a coach.
-The reality is that a coach is going to be able to guide you through your numbers to help you review, track, and trend financial and operational KPIs.
-Programs that provided guided learning, alongside the performance of the organization provide you with a path to mastering profitability.
+The reality is that a coach will guide you through your numbers to help you review, track, and trend financial and operational KPIs.
+Alongside the organization’s performance, programs that provided guided learning provide you with a path to mastering profitability.

-At Bering McKinley, we recognize an owner need for guided business coaching and we fill the gap with a special program called the Compass Program.
-Every month, we provide a compiled report of an owners financial and operational data from their own QuickBooks and ConnectWise accounts.
+At Bering McKinley, we recognize an owner’s need for guided business coaching, and we fill the gap with a special program called the Compass Program.
+Every month, we provide a compiled report of an owner’s financial and operational data from their own QuickBooks and ConnectWise accounts.
 Month after month, we work with owners to see trend information around key KPIs and gain valuable insights into how the business is really performing.
 We use this time to review compliance results, positive and negative trends, and corrective action that must be taken to improve performance and profitability.

-The Bering McKinley Compass program and programs like them are a way for MSP owners to go deeper into their numbers and understand the “why” behind them.
-If you’re an organizational leader that wants an industry-leading expert to review your financial story (without the $50,000 per year price tag), The Bering McKinley Compass could help you plot a path to growth.
+The Bering McKinley Compass program and programs like them are ways for MSP owners to go deeper into their numbers and understand the “why” behind them.
+If you’re an organizational leader that wants an industry-leading expert to review your financial story (without the $50,000 per year price tag), The Bering McKinley Compass could help you plot a growth path.

 2. GPS for Quicker Results

-So, let’s face it: we often start out on a good path and find ourselves way off course over time.
+Let’s face it, we often start on the right path and find ourselves way off course over time.
 Why?
 Because the accountability around proven best practices that would have helped us avoid those small and (at the time) seemingly insignificant decisions turn out to cost us time and money in the long run.
 We spin our wheels doing what others have mastered and learned how to avoid.
 This is where GPS comes in.

-At Bering McKinley, we take it one step further and we blend monthly ConnectWise Manage Audits into the peer team environment to give owners the tangible tools to guide the business.
-Peer team environments need to cover service related issues around time entry compliance to invoicing compliance, agreement buildout compliance, and sales module review in order to maximize efficiency and impact profitability.
+At Bering McKinley, we take it one step further, and we blend monthly one-on-one financial reviews into the peer team environment to give owners the tangible tools to guide the business.
+Peer team environments need to cover service-related issues around time entry compliance to invoicing compliance, agreement buildout compliance, and sales module review to maximize efficiency and impact profitability.

 3. Business Destination Planning Now & Not Later

 We all went into business for different reasons.
-Maybe you fell into ownership through marriage, a partnership or simply by accident.
-Some individuals set out to become owners from the very beginning, but whatever the reason you chose to own your own business, you have to know where you are taking the business.
+Maybe you fell into ownership intentionally or by accident.
+Some individuals set out to become owners from the very beginning, but you have to know where you are taking the company, whatever the reason you chose to own your own business.

 We believe you will not reach your desired business destination by chance.
-In fact, figuring out what you want from the business, whether it be a succession to a family member or selling the business down the road, requires planning and preparation now to reach your desired destination.
+Figuring out what you want from the business, whether it be a succession to a family member or selling the company down the road, requires planning and preparation now to reach your desired destination.

 - Decide what kind of business owner you want to be.
-Is the business more a lifestyle journey or do you want to be highly profitable in order to get a certain buy-out price?
+Is the business more a lifestyle journey, or do you want to be highly profitable to get a specific buy-out price?
 Decide now.
 Your business ownership “style” will determine what the business is worth down the road.